John Sadler (town clerk)

 John Sadler (of Warmwell, Dorset) (18 August 1615 – April 1674) was an English lawyer, academic, Member of Parliament, Town Clerk of London, Hebraist, Neoplatonist and millenarian thinker, private secretary to Oliver Cromwell, and member of the Parliamentarian Council of State.
 He was Master of Magdalene College, Cambridge from 1650 to 1660.

-Sadler was educated at Emmanuel College, Cambridge.
+Sadler was educated at Emmanuel College at the University of Cambridge.